gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 #### absolute paths

 Absolute paths start at the root of the filesystem.
-In other words, absolute paths start with `/`.  `/Users/gdw/Desktop` is an absolute path.
+In other words, absolute paths start with `/`.
+These are absolute paths:

+- `/Users/gdw/Desktop`
+- `/usr/local/bin`
+- `/Applications`

 **Absolute paths always refer to the same place, no matter your present working directory**

 #### relative paths

-Relative paths don't start with an `/`.   `./Desktop` and `Desktop` and `../Desktop`  are all relative paths.
-What they refer to depends on where you are.
+Relative paths don't start with an `/`.
+These are relative paths:

+- `./Desktop`
+- `Desktop`
+- `../Desktop`

+Their meaning is dependent on where you are in the filesystem (i.e., what is your pwd).

 **A relative path's meaning depends on your present working directory**